Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 **Navbar**

 The Navigation was created using a bootstrap template as I found it to be very suitable for the design of my site.
-It contains links for Home, Seminar, Contact us, Donate and uses django templating with allauth to display options depending on the user login status.
+It contains links for Home, Seminar, Contact us, Donate and uses django templating with allauth to display options, depending on the user login status.
 The navbar is included in base.html so it is displayed on all pages.

 ![Kanban image](media/readme/navbar.JPG)

 **Footer**

-A footer has been added to the bottom of the site, this contains all social media links so that users can follow the site on social media if they want to keep up to date with new events being introduced.
-These icons have aria-labels added to ensure users with assistive screen reading technology know what the purpose of the links are for.
+A footer has been added to the bottom of the site, and this contains all social media links so that users can follow the site on social media if they want to keep up to date with new events being introduced.
+These icons have aria-labels added to ensure users with assistive screen reading technology know the purpose of the links.
 They also open in new tabs as they lead users away from the site.

 ![Kanban image](media/readme/footer.JPG)

 **Home Page**

 The homepage consists of a call to action with an invitation to sign up or view seminars depending on login status.
-There are three cards which give valuable information to the customer about the site and one includes a carasel to give the user a sample of the seminars available.
+There are three cards which give valuable information to the customer about the site, and one includes a carasel to  the user with a sample of the seminars available.

 ![Kanban image](media/readme/homepage.JPG)

 **Newsletter Sign up**

-The newsletter invitation in inlcuded in a div at the top of the site in bright colours to attract the user to sign up.
+The newsletter invitation is included in a div at the top of the site in bright colours to attract the user to sign up.
 The form is included in a modal so the user can quickly and easily sign up without having to navigate to a new page.

 ![Kanban image](media/readme/newsletter.JPG)

 **Seminars Page**

 The seminars page contains a list of the current seminars available with some information.
-There is a button to sign up straight away if the user has already decided and there is a button to check into the seminars detail page if you would like more information on the event.
+There is a button to sign up straight away if the user has already decided, and there is a button to check into the seminars detail page if you would like more information on the event.

 ![Kanban image](media/readme/seminars.JPG)